ShufflerBardOnTheEdge/MemPrO/MemPrO_tutorials.md

 Hopefully, one can see that MemPrO is very easy to use and also provides lots of information about the orientation.
 The next few tutorials will focus on a few of the more advanced features.

 ## Double membrane systems
 We will now look at the double membrane orientation in MemPrO.
-We will need to download a double membrane protein, let us choose 5NIK from the protein data bank.
+We will need to download a double membrane protein PDB, let us choose 5NIK from the protein data bank.
 To download this one can use the fetch commmand in PyMOL followed by saving as a .pdb, further details on this method can be found [here](https://pymolwiki.org/index.php/Fetch).
 Otherwise go to the [following page on the PDB website](https://www.rcsb.org/structure/5nik) and download in PDB format.

 Now create a folder called "Tutorial2" to contain all the files for this tutorial, and place the downloaded pdb file in there as before.
 Now in a termail navigate to the folder you just created and run the follwoing:
 >python PATH/TO/MemPrO_Script.py -f 5nik.pdb -ng 16 -ni 150 -dm